2021 K2 disaster

-On 5 February 2021, three mountaineers went missing while attempting to summit K2 without supplementary oxygen, braving extreme winter conditions.
+On 5 February 2021, three mountaineers went missing while attempting to summit K2 without supplementary oxygen, in extreme winter conditions.
 After extensive search and rescue efforts, they were declared dead.
 The group included seasoned climbers: Ali Sadpara, a veteran mountaineer; his 21-year-old son, Sajid Sadpara; Icelandic mountaineer John Snorri Sigurjónsson; and Chilean climber Juan Pablo Mohr Prieto.
 Sajid Sadpara survived, while the others died during the expedition.

 Ascent

 On 4 February 2021, the group of four mountaineers began a winter expedition of K2, with the intention of making history by conquering the mountain in the winter without supplementary oxygen.

 Weeks before, Nepalese-British mountaineer Nirmal Purja and a group of nine Nepalese mountaineers had made history by ascending the mountain in the harsh weather for the first time.

 Bottleneck

 On 5 February 2021, when the group reached the Bottleneck, a particularly technical part of the climb, Sajid Sadpara started feeling altitude sickness.
 His father, Ali Sadpara, advised him to use some oxygen from the emergency kit.
 The kit malfunctioned and he decided to return to Camp 3, where he planned to await the return of his companions.
 This was the last time the three mountaineers were seen.

 Sajid Sadpara waited hours at Camp 3, but when they did not return at the scheduled time, he started preparing for the worst.
 Sajid returned to the base camp to arrange a search and rescue mission.